Pricing Book a Demo

 Penalties for non-compliance can be up to $2,500 per day, per violation.

 To remain compliant, companies must be aware of any Proposition 65 substances that may be present in parts or products that are sold or could be sold in California.
-Assent’s Proposition 65 solution allows users to survey the supply chain and leverage real-time reporting features, providing visibility into product composition.
+Assent’s Proposition 65 software allows users to survey the supply chain and leverage real-time reporting features, providing visibility into product composition.

 Updates & Insights